-Wildlife in Jersey has to begin with the famous Jersey cow that has inhabited the island for over 6000 years.
-Green Lizards inhabit the Maram grass of the dunes and are especially eye-catching if you can find one amongst the long grass.
-Oystercatchers, Perigrine Falcons and Brent geese are always a pleasure to see with geese flying on their migratory route from as far as Russia and Canada.
-Bioluminescence sandworms can be found covering the sandy beaches at night glowing an eery green – a fascinating sight for wildlife lovers!
+It has to begin with the famous Jersey cow that has inhabited the island for over 6000 years.
+Green Lizards are especially eye-catching if you can find one amongst the long grass.
+Oystercatchers, Perigrine Falcons and Brent geese are always a pleasure to see and bioluminescence sandworms can be found covering the sandy beaches at night glowing an eery green.

-Considering its island size, Guernsey has many castles and fortress’ along its coastline.
 The iconic Castle Cornet has guarded St Peter Port for over 800 years and is a familiar sight on the horizon for approaching sailors.
-On the opposite coast sits Fort Grey, home to the islands shipwreck museum.
-Overlooking the islands of Herm and Jethou with spectacular views, parts of Vale Castle date back to the Iron Age but the earliest parts of the stone-built castle that we see today date to the 15th century.
-Ivy Castle dates back to the 13th century and was a popular refuge for the pirates!
+Overlooking the islands of Herm and Jethou with spectacular views, parts of Vale Castle date back to the Iron Age.

-Alderney is the third largest island and is known for its rich and varied wildlife and is home to the largest population of Glanville Fritillary butterflies in the British Isles, the rare blonde hedgehog, huge colonies of northern gannets and puffins nesting offshore.
-With over 50 miles of beautiful walks to discover winding their way past coves, golden bays and windswept commons, Alderney offers some of the finest and uncrowded beaches of the Channel Islands.
-Colour washed houses, cobbled streets and welcoming restaurants make up the sweet main town of St Anne’s, known for its good hospitality.
+Known for its rich and varied wildlife, Alderney is home to the largest population of Glanville Fritillary butterflies in the British Isles, the rare blonde hedgehog, huge colonies of northern gannets and puffins.
+With over 50 miles of beautiful walks, golden bays and windswept commons, Alderney offers the finest beaches of the Channel Islands.

-Whether you anchor in a secluded bay on a remote island or harbour in the bustling ports of the mainland, the Channel Islands offers great hospitality, great food and diverse landscapes wherever you go.
-With an abundance of history, wildlife watching and plenty of sunshine hours, these islands have something for everyone and are the perfect location for great sailing and exploration!
+Whether you anchor in a secluded bay on a remote island or harbour in the bustling ports of the mainland, the Channel Islands offer great hospitality, great food and diverse landscapes wherever you go.
+With an abundance of history, wildlife watching and plenty of sunshine hours, these islands have something for everyone and are the perfect location for adventure sailing and exploration!